jasonkronemeyer/jasonkronemeyer.github.io/_posts/2025-11-20-building-the-policy-learning-machine.md

 To build this prototype, we need to construct a "Vertical Slice"—a fully functional system for **one specific use case** (e.g., "K-12 Education in Rural Michigan").

-### Phase 1: The Ontology (The Skeleton)
+### Phase 1: The Ontology (The Map Legend)
 We need to expand the existing Digital Compass Ontology to include the theoretical dimensions.
+Just as a map legend defines the symbols for roads and rivers, our ontology defines the structural relationships of our policy landscape.

 *   **Current:** `Navigator -> serves -> Population`
 *   **Required:** `Intervention -> targets -> (Capability | Aspiration | Mindset)`

-### Phase 2: The Data Ingestion (The Flesh)
+### Phase 2: The Data Ingestion (The Terrain)
 Ingest a small, clean dataset to populate the graph.
+This represents the actual terrain we are navigating—the ground truth of our communities.

 *   **Target:** 5 Counties (e.g., Chippewa, Mackinac, Luce, Van Buren, and Roscommon).
 *   **Data:**